4PHRODIT3/VanillaJSProjects/Hangman/Readme.md

+### Hangman

-# Just a Simple game to guess the meaning
+- Just a Simple game to guess the meaning

-# Firstly, create UI and make responsive (Actually I copied SVG from this project owner :3)
+- Firstly, create UI and make responsive (Actually I copied SVG from this project owner :3)

-# We have an array to store the random meaning for the game
+- We have an array to store the random meaning for the game

-# In the game, show the numbers of character that the random meaning has.
+- In the game, show the numbers of character that the random meaning has.

-# Using keyboard event to determine the typed one included in the random word
+- Using keyboard event to determine the typed one included in the random word

-# Show the typed one when it is the same as before or it is wrong
+- Show the typed one when it is the same as before or it is wrong

-# If wrong words exceeds the number of character, terminated it.
+- If wrong words exceeds the number of character, terminated it.